dhpaulino/ardis/README.md

 ardis
 =====

-A relational database modelling project
+A relational and conceptual database modelling program